Functional Data Analysis by Matrix Completion: Well-Posedness: Uniqueness and Identifiability

 almost everywhere on $\mathcal{T}_K$ with respect to Lebesgue measure. \end{theorem}

 The theorem reveals the interplay between the fundamental parameters of the problem, which is governed by the constraint:

 This yields the maximal rank that the smooth operator can have, for a given resolution $K$ and scale $\delta$ of the banded operator, if the problem is to be identifiable.
 Figure \ref{fig:interplay} plots this maximal rank $r$ as a function of $K$ for different values of the parameter $\delta$.
-We note that things are not particularly restrictive, allowing identifiability even at ``sparse" resolutions $K$, depending of course on the value of $\delta$.
-To some extent, this bridges the results in Yao et al, \cite{PACE}, who work in the limiting case $\delta=0$.
+We note that things are not particularly restrictive, allowing identifiability for quite large values of the bandwidth $\delta$ and rather modest values of $K$, when the rank $r$ is not exceedingly large, as is nearly always assumed in the practice of FDA.

 An attractive feature of this result is that the conditions imposed are deterministic and yet not particularly restrictive.
 This is in contrast with results in recent progress on matrix completion which either have restrictive deterministic conditions, or more relaxed but random conditions.
 The reason is that we are fortunate to have a deterministic and known structure of the missing set of values to be completed.